 Josephine de la Vina

 This week we will look at the Philippines Women’s Discus record.
-I would like to welcome all the story behind the countries greatest ever female athlete in Track and Field as she is inducted into Pinoyathletics ‘Legends of Track and Field’.
+I want to welcome all the story behind the countries greatest ever female athlete in Track and Field as she is inducted into Pinoyathletics ‘Legends of Track and Field’.

-Josephine de la Vina would go on to set a legacy in Philippine Athletics that has not been matched.
+Josephine de la Vina would set a legacy in Philippine Athletics that has not been matched.
 She got her earliest contact with sports playing first base for the softball team of Labangon at Cebu Elementary school.

 Mighty Cebu!
 The Power House CIT Team